foundinblank/study1adults/03eyegaze.md

 ggplot(data2,aes(x=percent)) +
   geom_histogram() +
   facet_grid(aoi ~ story) +
-  xlab("secs") +
+  xlab("percent") +
-  ggtitle("Looking times of each AOI for each participant for each story")
+  ggtitle("Looking percentages of each AOI for each participant for each story - or index for FaceChest")
 ```

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.